barmanroys/cred-agricole-tutorial-flink-iceberg/README.md

 29) You can also download and inspect the metadata files like the manifest files (json), manifest-list (Avro) and manifest files(avro) to see how the table metadata like schema, columns, the different snapshot details and stats are tracked in these metadata files.
-For avrò files you can use avro-tools to check the content of the files
+For avro files you can use avro-tools to check the content of the files

 30) Now let's setup a Trino connection in Apache Superset and create a couple of dashboards to perform some analytics like to find the top regions where our users are located and also the popular pages being visted from the ice_user_page_views iceberg table